realpython/materials/typer-cli-python/README.md

 ## Usage

-Once you've download the source code and run the installation steps, you can run the following command to access the application's usage description:
+Once you've downloaded the source code and run the installation steps, you can run the following command to access the application's usage description:

 ```sh
 $ python -m rptodo --help